-Listen — all the men that I know and work with want to be really good Dads.
-Just like all the women that I know and work with want to be really good Mommas.
+Listen — all the people that I know and work with want to be really good parents!
 This doesn’t happen by accident.
 There’s a lot of on-the-job training (done by watching and learning from each other, but mostly from the baby!)
 There are a lot of screw-ups.
 There are days when nothing goes right and everything goes wrong.
 For both parents.

-But if you get to to be the parent who gets at least a little bit of maternity leave (don’t get me started on that particular rant…) and you’re at home with your newborn for 8+ hours a day while the other parent is working to support the family financially, you get much more “practice” in all of the parenting skills that are required.
+But if you get to to be the parent who gets at least a little more parental leave than your partner does (don’t get me started on that particular rant…) and you’re at home with your newborn for 8+ hours a day while the other parent is working to support the family financially, you get much more “practice” in all of the parenting skills that are required.

 And that’s primarily what makes the difference between confident parenting and insecure parenting… time and practice.
 These are two things that all of us need in order to get really good at anything!